ProctorU Student Information

 Is There an Additional Cost to Use ProctorU?

 There is no additional cost; the cost of exam proctoring is included in the Online Course Fee.
 However, students that schedule less than 72 hours before the exam starts will incur a late fee.
+Cancellations and no-shows may also incur a fee.
 NOTE: Finding an available appointment less than a week before an exam is highly unlikely.

 How Does ProctorU Work?

-Watch The Student Experience Through Guardian: What to Expect During Your Remote Proctored Exam for an overview of the ProctorU experience:
+Watch The Student Experience Through Guardian: What to Expect During Your Remote Proctored Exam for an overview of the ProctorU experience.
+(Note: The video references multiple types of proctoring.
+UConn uses Live+ proctoring, where a proctor monitors the test-taker throughout the exam.)

 Getting Started with ProctorU